Playfloor/bonzai-template/README.md

 This repo is a GitHub template designed to help create new CmdBox command modules quickly.
-It is kept in sync with the [latest CmdBox tagged version]().
+It is kept in sync with the [latest CmdBox tagged version](https://github.com/rwxrob/cmdbox).
 See the [check list](#check-list) to be sure you change everything and don't leave any of the defaults that might confuse users of your module.
 Every place `foo` or `_foo` appear in this document is something that needs to change.
 (Find them easily with `git grep foo`.)
 Keep in mind that the CmdBox modules document themselves with embedding usage and other documentation and therefore will likely not need a lot of content in this [README.md](README.md) file.
 Keep the `cmd.go` and `main.go` file names.
 Also keep the `cmd` package (which is ignored on import).
 (Delete and replace this paragraph with `dap` or `cap` in `vi`.)

 ## Install